CosmicKetchup/modern-auto-layout/README.md

 #### What & How Big is an Em?
 > An _em_ is a typographical measure that defines a distance equal to the type size or a space equal to the square of the type size.
 The name comes from the traditional use of the width of the capital **M** to approximate the type size.

-> In _Session 227_ from WWDC 2015 on internalization, Apple says they calculate an em value from the number of **"M"** characters that fit in the visible screen width at the standard system font size of 14 points.
+> In Session 227 from WWDC 2015 on internalization, Apple says they calculate an em value from the number of **M** characters that fit in the visible screen width at the standard system font size of 14 points.

 Device | Portrait _(em)_ | Landscape _(em)_
 ----|----|----